 There is some good news though from this finding.
 The researchers said that the bacteria grow at a much slower rate when its doors are closed due to its inability to absorb nutrients while being attacked by the antibiotics.

 Those closed doors will present a challenge to drug developers.
 Gad Frankel, head of the study team, said the ability of the bacteria to shut its doors to the antibiotics will also provide a mechanism to counteract many other drugs.
 He said that ability will be difficult to get around.

 “However, we hope that it will be possible to design drugs that can pick the lock of the door, and our data provide information to help scientists and pharmaceutical companies make these new agents a reality,” Frankel said in a statement.

 Over the past few years, there have been multiple stories about the rise of drug-resistant pathogens.
 Recently, a dangerous fungal infection known as Candida auris reared its head in a New York hospital.
 The facility had to tear out part of the room a patient was housed in due to the spread of the fungal infection, which can be fatal.
 With growing concerns about the rise of drug-resistant bacteria, multiple companies are developing new forms of antimicrobials to take on serious health concerns, such as carbapenem-resistant enterobacteriaceae, Clostridium difficile, better known as C. diff, or Staphylococcus infections

-To read the article in its entirety – please click on the following link:
+to review article in its entirety please click on the following link to be redirected: